COLLEGE COMPOSITION I

-In CCII, you will choose an issue to research and explore, and you will write multiple argumentative essays that respond to different categorical questions related to your issue.
+In CCII, you will choose an issue to research and explore, and you will write multiple argumentative essays or other writing projects that respond to different categorical questions related to your issue.
 The issue you choose should be one that both public figures/popular writers and scholars/academic writers are participating in.
 In other words, you will choose a current, controversial issue that people are talking about right now and join public and/or academic conversations about it, basing your own arguments on your research.

 Ability to find and evaluate sources of information